yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 </ul>

-<br>You can configure Amazon Web Services (AWS) for YugabyteDB using YugabyteDB Anywhere.
+You can configure Amazon Web Services (AWS) for YugabyteDB using YugabyteDB Anywhere.
 If no cloud providers have been configured yet, the main **Dashboard** page prompts you to configure at least one cloud provider.

 ## Prerequisites